akki54dev/jenkins-maven_project/README.md

-# jenkins-maven_project modyfying this file to check poll SCM
+# jenkins-maven_project modyfying this file to check poll SCM and its done again